Kelty Redwing 44 Review

 This pack would be even better if it were technically small enough to be a carry-on.
 To redesign it as such would certainly eliminate many features we like and possibly affect the incredible comfort.
 But it does beg the question: if this one is not carry on size, why not just get the 50 liter version instead?
 Something to think about if you're planning your next tour of Southeast Asia with a Kelty Redwing pack.

 There are very few accessory straps on the bag, which makes it much more streamlined if you do need to check it in.
 It is also more of a panel loading design, and the main compartment opens wide with a zipper instead of a more traditional backpacking pack which is a tube that closes with a cinching cord, then has a lid that goes over the top and secures with buckles.
 This design is much more prone to getting damaged on baggage carousels.
 If you need a backpacking or outdoor friendly travel backpack that won't get chewed up by baggage carousels, check out the Osprey Farpoint 55.

 The Redwing is made of a few different weaves of polyester, with some of the lower denier ratings in this review, so Kelty lost some durability points for the materials used in this pack.

 Weight & Capacity

 This was on the lighter side of packs in our review, and if you consider the capacity to weight ratio, it definitely excelled.
-It is one of the more voluminous packs in this review; it has very comfortable suspension; it is well crafted, and made of relatively rugged materials; and it is still on the lighter end of the packs in this review.
-The Redwing got top marks in this category, scoring 8 out of 10, alongside the Gregory Compass 30 and the Arc'teryx Covert CO.
+It is one of the more voluminous packs in this review; it has very comfortable suspension; it is well crafted, and made of relatively rugged materials, and it is still on the lighter end of the packs in this review.
+The Redwing got high marks in this category, alongside the duffel style backpack, the Eagle Creek Cargo Hauler.